gcwiley/my-book-app/README.md

 # My Book Library
-My Book Library is a web application that allows users to add book records to a Mongo database.
+My Book Library is a simple web application that allows users to create and delete thier favorite books to a Mongo database.

 The web application uses React, NextJS, Mongoose, MongoDB and Material UI.